-Inventory is valued at cost using the first-in/first-out (FIFO) method.
+Inventory is valued at the lower of cost or net realizable value using the first-in/first-out (FIFO) method.

 Inventory in governmental funds consist of expendable supplies held for future consumption.
 The cost is recorded as an expense as inventory items are consumed (consumption method).
 Inventory for the Proprietary fund is considered immaterial and is therefore expensed when purchased.